DIY Caftan Top/Gown Pattern

 Checkout the free pattern for a boho top which is a lot similar

 Then finally my most favourite pattern for a kaftan top

-As the sides tapers to the sides of the hips this creates a more slimming silhoutte than the regular kaftan and hence my fvourite.
+As the sides taper to the sides of the hips this creates a more slimming silhouette than the regular kaftan and hence my favorite.

 This beautiful but very easy pattern consists of 6 pattern pieces.
 The front and back bodice and 4 side slaps ( two each for both sides).

 To make this pattern you need to measure the Bust round and Hip round.
 Other measures are all standard.

 ( Checkout the post on How to take body measurements for more details)

 First, finish the necklines of the front ad back bodice pieces as any regular tunic

 Join the top seams of the side flaps (I-A in the picture)

 Stitch the side flap to the sides seams on the bodice on either side – A-B of main garment to the A-B of the side flaps.